 - Sales proficiency

-The exact metrics within each category will vary based on your business objectives.
+The key performance indicators (KPI) within each category will vary based on your business objectives.
 However, recent research on the preferred sales metrics of leading businesses offer a starting point.
 In each category, here are the top five most-tracked metrics:

 The performance, productivity, and proficiency data from this table can reveal whether or not you have achieved sales excellence by demonstrating, first, if sales is achieving its objectives and, second, exactly how that’s happening and who is contributing.

-If sales regularly meets or exceeds your goals, it’s clear you have the processes and programs in place to achieve sales excellence.
+If sales is regularly closing deals and meeting or exceeding your goals, it’s clear you have the processes and programs in place to achieve sales excellence.
 In this case, the next step is to determine how to keep raising the bar.

-However, if you find that sales teams consistently fail to meet targets, then granular metrics, such as the ones above, will help uncover roadblocks and enable you to resolve them.
+However, if you find that your salesforce consistently fails to meet targets, then granular metrics, such as the ones above, will help uncover roadblocks and enable you to resolve them.

 How Do You Achieve Sales Excellence?